How it all began

 An official dedication ceremony was held on August 5, 1973.

-Olive Kissick presenting the flag to Ned Ward for the nursing home.
+Olive Kissick presented the flag to Ned Ward for the nursing home.

-The vision has since evolved into a legacy of over 40 years, continuing to endure and grow today.
+The original vision has become a 40-year legacy that continues to endure and grow today in Mount Hope.

 Mt.
 Hope Nursing Center quickly developed an outstanding reputation for its hometown feel and personal care.
 Within just a few years of opening, there was sufficient demand to justify adding 20 independent living apartments next to the nursing home.